PopovEva/EasyShift-backend-django/README.md

 # EasyShift - Backend

-This is the backend repository for **EasyShift**, a shift scheduling management system built with Django and Django REST Framework.
+This is the backend repository for **EasyShift**, a shift scheduling management system designed for multi-branch operations.
+It is built using Django and Django REST Framework.
 It provides comprehensive management features for administrators and easy access for employees to manage work schedules efficiently.

 ## 🛠 Tech Stack